comb0703/practice/MobileNets_v3/README.md

 ## Details

-* I implemented exactly same architecture with Table 2
+* I implemented exactly same architecture with Table 2 using cifar 10 dataset

 * I did only 60 epoch, learning rate was 0.1